adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/debugging.md

 ## Testing Authentication without a Client

-Testing your site without a client requires a REST client.
+Testing authentication against your App Service without a client requires a REST client.
 I use [Postman][19], which is based on Google Chrome.
 If you use Firefox, you might want to take a look at [RESTClient][20].
 Telerik also distributes a web debugging proxy called [Fiddler][21] that can do API testing.
 To test the server, we will need a token.
 We can get one by testing authentication configuration by pointing the browser to `/.auth/login/aad`.
-The return URL will contain a token.
+The return URL will contain a token in the query string and as [a secure cookie][30].

 > You can test any of the supported identity providers by replacing _aad_ with the authentication provider name: facebook, google, microsoftaccount and twitter are possibilities here.